crescros/qasong/README.md

 the server will be available at http://localhost:3016 the frontend development server will be at http://localhost:8080

+**the first time you run this, it will take a while as it installs all the packages needed from the server and frontend**

 ## DEPLOYMENT

 ### build react into static asset in public folder